vanmars/cms_portfolio/README.md

 4. Open in Text Editor
 - Open the cloned repo in a text editor of your choice.
 - To Run Tests: While in the root directory of this project, run `rspec` in your command line.
+If this command gives you trouble, try using `bundle exec rspec` instead.
 - To Run the App in Browser: While in the root directory of the project, run `rails s` in the terminal.
 This will start a server, which you can access by entering `localhost:3000` in your browser.

 5. To Set a New Admin User